jbowdre/runtimeterror/content/posts/spotlight-on-torchlight/index.md

 I've been futzing around a bit with how code blocks render on this blog.
 Hugo has a built-in, _really fast_, [syntax highlighter](https://gohugo.io/content-management/syntax-highlighting/) courtesy of [Chroma](https://github.com/alecthomas/chroma).
 Chroma is basically automatic and it renders very quickly[^fast] during the `hugo` build process, and it's a pretty solid "works everywhere out of the box" option.

 That said, Chroma sometimes seems to struggle with tokenizing and highlighting certain languages, leaving me with boring monochromatic text blocks.
-Hugo's implementation allows for annotations like `{hl_lines="11-13"}` alongside the code fences to (for instance) highlight lines 11-13, but that can get kind of clumsy if you're not sure which lines need to be highlighted[^eleven] or are needing to highlight multiple disjoined lines.
-And sometimes I'd like to share a long code block for context while also collapsing it down to just the bits I'm going to write about.
-That's not something that can be done with the built-in highlighter (at least not without tacking on a bunch of extra JavaScript and CSS nonsense)[^nonsense].
+Hugo's implementation allows for directives inserted next to the code fence backticks (like `{hl_lines="11-13"}` highlight lines 11-13), but that can get kind of clumsy if you're not sure which lines need to be highlighted[^eleven], are needing to highlight multiple disjoined lines, or later insert additional lines which throw off the count.
+And sometimes I'd like to share a full file for context while also collapsing it down to just the bits I'm going to write about.
+That's not something that can be done with the built-in highlighter (at least not without tacking on a bunch of extra JavaScript and CSS nonsense[^nonsense]).

 [^fast]: Did I mention that it's fast?
 [^eleven]: (or how to count to eleven)
 [^nonsense]: Spoiler: I'm going to tack on some JS and CSS nonsense later - we'll get to that.

-But then I found a post from Sebastian de Deyne about [Better code highlighting in Hugo with Torchlight](https://sebastiandedeyne.com/better-code-highlighting-in-hugo-with-torchlight), and I thought that [Torchlight](https://torchlight.dev) sounded pretty promising.
+But then I found a post from Sebastian de Deyne about [Better code highlighting in Hugo with Torchlight](https://sebastiandedeyne.com/better-code-highlighting-in-hugo-with-torchlight).  and I thought that [Torchlight](https://torchlight.dev) sounded pretty promising.

 From Torchlight's [docs](https://torchlight.dev/docs),